Interoperable-data/automate-va/ERADIS/SAFETY-PERMISSIONS.md

 | :------------ | -------------------------: | :---------------------- | :-----------: |
 | `dct:subject` | Maintenance activity scope | ()                      |    /ERALEX    |

+For the ECM-property (5.
+Scope of ECM activities) 'Covers wagons specialised in transport of dangerous goods' : (YES|NO), we could propose `era:ecmCertificateCoversRID` (a DatatypeProperty of `xsd:boolean`).

+For the ECM-property (6.
+ADDITIONAL INFORMATION), which is free text, `rdfs:comment` (`xsd:string`) could be used.

 > [!IMPORTANT]
 > This document is an incomplete draft, to be reviewed by the working party.